cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 (irb):2:in `<main>': uninitialized constant FakeService (NameError) FakeService
 ```

 ### Viewing encrypted credentials

 If you're using encrypted credentials and would like to see the values of your
-credentials without needing to open your config file outside your console, you can use the following commands
+credentials without needing to open your config file outside your console, we have some options for that in the Rails console.

+These commands will return a full `Hash` of the credentials in your `yml` file.

+There's nothing special about the object that's returned.
+It's just a regular
+ruby Hash and you can access the values with the normal methods.

 ```ruby
 irb(main):001:0> Rails.application.credentials